Canada Memorial: History and description

 Pierre Granche, one of Canada's foremost sculptors, won the commission as the result of a competition, sculpted the memorial from red granite; it is divided by a walkway into two distinct halves, representing Britain and Canada's joint participation in World Wars I and II.
 The inclined sculpture is inset with 506 bronze maple leaves (the Canadian emblem) and the country's coat of arms.
 Water flows across the sloping surface and creates an illusion of floating leaves.
 An inscription at the centre of the memorial reads:

 "In two world wars one million Canadians came to Britain and joined the fight for freedom.
 From danger shared, our friendship prospers."

 From 2004, following a change in fortunes of the memorial's patron, Conrad Black, the memorial fell into disrepair and became subject to debate concerning its maintenance.
 In 2008, the Canadian Government assumed responsibility for the upkeep of the memorial: announcing "Our Government will ensure that the Canada Memorial in London, England, has the long-term care and upkeep it deserves as a lasting and fitting tribute to our nation's truest heroes."
-As of October 2011, the memorial was fenced off and not operational, despite £50,000 spent by Veterans Affairs Canada in renovations and upkeep.
+For a period in October 2011, the memorial was fenced off and not operational, despite £50,000 spent by Veterans Affairs Canada in renovations and upkeep.
 After refurbishment of corroded pipes and fittings, the memorial has now reopened.